cosmos/cosmos-sdk/docs/learn/advanced/01-transactions.md

 An example can be seen [here](https://docs.cosmos.network/main/user/run-node/txs#using-rest)

-While you might start with transaction data in JSON format, the Cosmos SDK requires this data to be in Protobuf format for transmission.
-This means you must convert your JSON data into the corresponding Protobuf structure before sending it to the endpoint.

 ##### Data Conversion Flow for `/cosmos/tx/v1beta1/txs` Endpoint

 To handle the JSON to Protobuf conversion for the `/cosmos/tx/v1beta1/txs` endpoint.
 Here are the steps to follow: